-February 2019: This chapter was updated to reflect the commencement of the Data Protection Act 2018.
+October 2021: This chapter was updated to reflect the introduction of the UK GDPR and add further detail.

 The local authority must collect, use, store and retain (for a specified time period) information about people with whom it works.
 This includes:

 - adults and their families who use the service, including their children, and those who no longer in receipt of services;